zhilizheng/qsubshcom/README.md

 License: MIT License (See README.MD and LICENSE)

 ## usage
+Download the qsubshcom, and put it into your $PATH, e.g. $HOME/bin, chmod 700 qsubshcom

 qsubshcom command["one command |; two command"] num_CPU[1] total_memory[2G] task_name wait_time[1:00:00] other_params

 ### command